 - Additional documentation, as requested

-You must apply for a J1 visa extension at least ten days before your current visa expires, or else you will be ineligible for extension consideration.
+You must apply for a J1 visa extension or a US work visa application at least ten days before your visa expires.
+Otherwise, you will be ineligible for extension consideration.
 The exact length of your granted extension will depend on your specific program.
 If the US government denies your extension, you have a 30-day grace period to return to your home country.
+This timeframe is significant for students and exchange visitors, as it is tracked through the funded educational and exchange visitor information system (SEVIS), as your visa status and compliance are closely monitored.

 Austin’s Trusted Immigration Attorneys